emadexus/thesis/README.md

 Dividend security token thesis.

 ## Access
-To gain access to the manuscript please subscribe to this repo with your github account.
+To gain access to the manuscript (at https://github.com/emadexus/manuscript) please subscribe to this repo.